Guide to Visiting Taipei, Taiwan for the First Time

 Taoyun Airport is Where You Can Get the Best Currency Exchange Rates

 But you’ll get better exchange rates at Taoyuan Airport.
-So remember, if you plan on exchanging cash on your trip to Taipei do it at Taoyuan airport first.
+So remember, if you plan on exchanging cash on your trip to Taipei, do it at Taoyuan airport first.

 Don’t Forget to Purchase a SIM Card for Your Mobile Phone

 Even though there are many Wi-fi hotspots all over Taipei, it’s best to get a Taiwan SIM card installed on your cell phone.
-So you can use google maps for directions to your hotel.
+So you can use Google Maps for directions to your hotel.
 And do some quick research on where to go in Taipei while waiting for a train or grabbing a bite to eat.

 Chungwhwa Telecom SIM Cards